-Fellows are expected to attend the PGMEC Core Curriculum Seminars (CC) presented in the fall of first year of fellowship and the Common Curriculum for Fellowships (CCF) course during the first year of fellowship.
+Fellows are expected to attend the Common Curriculum for Fellowships (CCF) course during the first year of fellowship.

-- B. Research Expectations: By the end of the first year, the fellow should propose a research project that is subjected to approval by the Division of Child Abuse Pediatrics faculty.
+- B. Research Expectations: By the end of the first year, the fellow should propose a research project that is subjected to approval by their SOC.
 A significant study of publishable quality should be completed during the second year and be submitted for publication by the third year.
 A major goal is publication as a first author in a peer-reviewed journal by completion of the fellowship.
 The fellow will be encouraged to collaborate on additional projects and to present research results at a national meeting and at the annual Pediatric Research Day held in May. - C. Research Mentorship: One CAP faculty will be appointed as mentor in addition to the SOC members.
 There must be at least 3 SOC members and must include at least one faculty outside of the Division of Child Abuse Pediatrics and is chosen by the fellow.
-Each fellow presents twice yearly to their SOC in the 2nd and 3rd years of fellowship and once during the second half of the 1st year of fellowship.
+Each fellow presents twice a year to their SOC in the 2nd and 3rd years of fellowship and once during the second half of the 1st year of fellowship.